j-sadowski/jobsearch-ai/README.md

 # jobsearch-ai

 `jobsearch-ai` is a command-line tool that uses large language models (LLMs) to automate and enhance the job search process.
 It fetches job postings from LinkedIn, scores them against your resume using AI, and helps you identify the best matches.
 Inspired by an agentic job search [repo](https://github.com/Husseinjd/job-search-2.0).

+If you are interested in using the Ollama backend, make sure you have Ollama installed and the proper model specified.

 ## Application Workflow